 For SEGGER Microcontroller GmbH, the performance indicator "climate intensity per employee" is considered in this initial survey.
-In 2021, 60 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2021 of 1.42 t CO_2e /employee.
-This was lower than in 2020, where the performance indicator was 1.64 t CO_2e /employee
+In 2022, 60 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2022 of 2.85 t CO2e/employee.

 Explanation of results (1/2)